prabaey/bn-text/README.md

 ## Summary

 This repository contains the code for [Clinical Reasoning over Tabular Data and Text with Bayesian Networks](https://arxiv.org/abs/2403.09481).
-Should you reuse any ideas from this repository of the accompanying paper, please cite our work as follows:
+Should you reuse any ideas from this repository or the accompanying paper, please cite our work as follows:

 ```
-@misc{prabaey2024clinical,
+@InProceedings{prabaey_clinical_reasoning,
+  author="Rabaey, Paloma
+  and Deleu, Johannes
+  and Heytens, Stefan
+  and Demeester, Thomas",
-      title={Clinical Reasoning over Tabular Data and Text with Bayesian Networks},
+  title="Clinical Reasoning over Tabular Data and Text with Bayesian Networks",
-      author={Paloma Rabaey and Johannes Deleu and Stefan Heytens and Thomas Demeester},
-      year={2024},
-      eprint={2403.09481},
-      archivePrefix={arXiv},
-      primaryClass={cs.AI}
+  booktitle="Artificial Intelligence in Medicine",
+  year="2024",
+  publisher="Springer Nature Switzerland",
+  pages="229--250",
 }
 ```